pauline-ann/sc-assessment/EXPLANATION.md

 1) `demoteEmployee`
 2) `promoteEmployee`

 These two functions are very similar in logic in that they are switching the positions of a boss and a subordinate in the tree.
 The main difference is that these functions accept different parameters.
-The merged function can be redesigned in such a way that it can demote or promote an employee depending on the position that an employee is placed in the parameters of the function.
+The merged function can be redesigned in such a way that it can demote or promote an employee depending on the position the employees are placed in the parameters of the function.